dokku/dokku/docs/deployment/methods/git.md

 FROM dokku/node-js-getting-started:latest
 ```

-Triggering a build with the same arguments multiple times will result in Dokku exiting `0` early as there is no build to perform.
+Triggering a build with the same arguments multiple times will result in Dokku exiting `0` early as there will be no changes detected.

 The `git:from-image` command can optionally take a git `user.name` and `user.email` argument (in that order) to customize the author.
 If the arguments are left empty, they will fallback to `Dokku` and `automated@dokku.sh`, respectively.